 Nicola Mitchell acts as Ewing Law’s Practice Administrator.
 In addition Nicola is Personal Assistant to Principal Solicitor Scott Ewing.

-With almost 20 years experience of working with Scott, Nicola has seen and dealt with more serious criminal clients and cases.
+With 20 years experience of working with Scott, Nicola has seen and dealt with more serious criminal clients and cases.
 She is therefore acutely aware of the administrative needs of a criminal case, as well as being the front line in client care.